-As of 2015, 64.8% of women (including 59.7% of women 15 to 19 years of age) had used withdrawal as a form of contraception at some point [8; 58].
-However, only 3.2% used it as a primary method [14; 59].
-It is a more common method among adults than adolescents.
+As of 2019, 64.8% of women reported having used withdrawal as a form of contraception at some point [8; 58].
+However, only 3% to 7% used it as a primary method [8; 59].
+It is a more common method among adults (particularly women 20 to 34 years of age) than adolescents, and withdrawal as birth control is more common among women with higher socioeconomic status.
 In this method, also known as coitus interruptus, the penis is withdrawn from the vagina and moved away from the external genitalia prior to ejaculation.
 This relies on the male's sensation that ejaculation is imminent.
 With perfect use, the rate of pregnancy in the initial year of use should be about 4%; with typical use, a 20% failure rate is seen [4; 8].